Hopes of fresh ECB action help European stocks extend rally

 economy also helped lift sentiment, boosting shares of metal and

-gainer on the Italian index, the day after the lender set the
+biggest gainer on the index, the day after the lender set the

 price for a planned capital increase, while Telecom Italia